BenD2525/the_rescuers_p5/TESTING.md

 ### JavaScript

-There are 2 scripts in my files, one located in base.html which is my function for setting the timeout of messages.
-The other is my chart.js script which was based on the example provided in the chart.js [documentation](https://www.chartjs.org/docs/latest/).
+There are 3 scripts in my files, one located in base.html which is my function for setting the timeout of messages.
+There is another which holds the Paypal checkout logic in my checkout template, and another which is from mailchimp on my index.html page.

-When posting each script into the [javascript validator](https://jsvalidator.com/)- the only errors found were as a consequence of using django's template language.
+When posting each script into the [javascript validator](https://jsvalidator.com/)- there were no errors.

 ### Python